Section 4: Renovations, Alterations, Extensions & New Buildings

 - your professionals have signed off that the work is complete and to standard

-- the Producer Statement, Code of Compliance and Resource Consent are finalised and have been released
+- The Producer Statement, Code of Compliance and Resource Consent are finalised and have been released

-- you have adequate insurance
+- You have adequate insurance